MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 *Examples*

-These examples convert ticks to the specified format:
+This example converts ticks to the specified format:

 ```
 formatTicks(637243624200000000, 'yyyy-MM-ddTHH:mm:ss.fffZ)'